Sari Simorangkir: Voice of Generation

-Their second album was the last album before they disbanded.
+Their second album was the last before they disbanded.
 In October 2009, VOG held a reunion concert.

 True Worshippers / JPCC Worship

 In her community named JPCC (Jakarta Praise Community Church) (kind of God's servant community), Sari met acquaintances who would later be part of True Worshippers, such as Sidney Mohede, Ucok Radjaguguk, and Daniel Sigarlaki.
-She learned many things about singing and song writing from this community.
+She learned many things about singing and songwriting from this community.
 In 1996, they officially established True Worshippers with Mohede (her partner in VOG) as the founder.
 Sari made a major contribution as lead vocalist, along with Ruth Sahanaya and Sidney Mohede, to this group.

 Solo projects

 Sari also has solo projects.
 The first and second albums weren't so successful due to their genre, R&B. Churches considered that R&B music was not suitable to be used as worship anthems in Indonesia.
-Sari decided to make the third album be more in the pop style.
+Sari decided to make the third album more in the pop style.
 The third and fourth albums successfully sold about 30.000 copies.
 Sari later knew that pop songs are the easiest to be sung by churches in Indonesia.
-She also knew that lyrics about human relationships are not considered as anthems of worship in churches.
+She also knew that lyrics about human relationships are not considered anthems of worship in churches.
 Later, she tended to make songs about the relationship of God and people as His]servants.

 As of 2013, she has produced 12 albums.

 The title of her fifth album, 31:31, was inspired by her birthday (March 31), her age when she completed this album, and the completion date of this album production (March 31).

 Her eighth album, Sari 8, was named in accordance with the order of the album.